 Reserves Information for Faculty

-- Traditional reserves are hard copy items (books, journals, videos, DVDs, etc) that may be checked out at the Ask Here Desk for a specified amount of time.
+- Traditional reserves are hard copy items (books, journals, videos, DVDs, etc) that may be checked out at the Main Circulation Desk/Ask Here Desk for a specified amount of time.

 - E-Reserves (usually articles or chapters) are available online as PDF downloads.
 They could also be PowerPoint slides, Word documents or other electronic files.
 Students will need a password (provided) from their instructor to access the PDFs.